 Children of Jehovah’s Witnesses learn to participate in the religion from a very young age, and certainly there is nothing wrong with some forms of this participation.
 For example, during their weekly study of the Watchtower magazine, a child might be called on to give a simple answer.
 When they become old enough, they may read scriptures as part of their comments, or give short discourses in front of the congregation.

-Participating in services is not the only thing expected of them, however; young children and even babies accompany their parents in the door-to-door preaching work.
+Participating in services is not the only thing expected of them, however; young children, even babies, accompany their parents in the door-to-door preaching work.
 When they’re young, children may ring the doorbells of the houses or hold a tract that their parents will offer, and as they get older they may read a scripture or give a quick presentation to whomever answers the door.
 Usually by their preteen years, they’re expected to be giving presentations to householders on their own.

 Other participation in the religion may include helping to clean the Kingdom Hall when assigned, as well as assembly halls and the sports arenas where conventions are held.
 I believe that once they’re 16, children can also volunteer to assist at these conventions on their own.